paragchaudhuri/cs475-tutorials/Tutorial_01/README.md

 ## Understanding the code : *01_triangle.cpp*

 Now let’s understand what exactly the code is doing, line-by-line.
 First let’s look at 01_triangle.cpp.
-It uses modern OpenGL, namely, OpenGL 4.
+It uses OpenGL 3.3.
 You may not be able to run it if your laptop does not have the required hardware.

 To start with, we include two header files containing a number of useful functions.
 I’ll explain what those files do later.